NASA-PDS/doi-service/README.md

 #### N.B.
 Updates to pip dependencies are not automatically applied to existing tox virtual environments, to keep unit testing fast.
 The simplest way to propagate dependency updates is to delete `./.tox` and run tox again.

-[tox](https://tox.readthedocs.io/) is installed automatically during `pip install --editable .[dev]`, and provides virtual environments and run configurations for
+[tox](https://tox.readthedocs.io/) is installed automatically during `pip install --editable ".[dev]"`, and provides virtual environments and run configurations for
 - unit/functional testing
 - linting
 - building the rich documentation.